Carlos Sansores

 Carlos Adrian Sansores Acevedo (born 25 June 1997) is a Mexican taekwondo athlete.
 He won the gold medal at the 2018 Pan American Championships on the men's heavyweights and the silver medal at the 2019 World Taekwondo Championships.

+He won the silver medal in the men's heavyweight event at the 2023 World Taekwondo Championships held in Baku, Azerbaijan.

+Sansores competed for Mexico at the 2020 Summer Olympics and 2024 Summer Olympics.